wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 Introduction to designing, building, simulating and testing digital logic circuits.
 Topics include SSI and MSI ICs; general combinational circuits; adders, decoders and multiplexors; general sequential circuits; shift registers, counters and memory.

-This page shows a selected set of elements used for this lab when I teach it.
+This webpage displays a curated collection of elements utilized during the instruction of this lab.

 <h2>Lab course background</h2>

 This lab is accompanied with ECE 2010 Logic and Computing Devices at Clemson University.
 Students are expected to perform circuit board building using 74-series chips and gate level logic simulation using Logisim Evolution, with lab related simulation detials listed in [Logisim Evolution tutorial](#Logisim_Evolution_Tutorial).

-Though the lab content is simple, while all these labs introduce concepts that with broad significance for students' future learning.
-It is summarized in [Extra materials for students' interests](#Extra_material).
+This lab serves as a gateway, offering more than just a surface-level understanding.
+Beyond the apparent simplicity lies a foundation for intricate knowledge, laying the groundwork for the intricate tapestry of electrical and computing principles.
+The concepts introduced here not only provide immediate practical application but also form the stepping stones for advanced explorations in the realm of digital design.
+The [Extra materials for students' interests](#Extra_material) aims not only to captivate curiosity but to ignite a passion for delving deeper into the intricate world of logic and computing.

-This lab course uses Final/Capstone project rather than exam as final evaluation.
-Students are expected to design a larger scale digital design to fulfill the course requirements.
-Students were provided with possible final project topics listed in [Lab final project prompts](#project_prompts), but they are free to choose their topics based on their interest.
+In this lab course, the final evaluation takes the form of a Final/Capstone project instead of an exam.
+Students are tasked with designing a larger-scale digital project to meet the course requirements.
+While [Lab final project prompts](#project_prompts) provide possible topics, students have the freedom to choose their own based on their interests.

 <h2 id="Logisim_Evolution_Tutorial">Logisim Evolution tutorial</h2>
 <h3>Download address</h3>